ChristianVistiLyth/ML_assignment2/README.md

 only ones at startup.

 Did the LLM ever hallucinate?
-no but we had short context. maybe if we made som longer conversations it would.
+no but we had short context. maybe if we made some longer conversations it would.

 How did you prevent incorrect answers? by making the system prompt as specific as posssible